Analytics helps you track how your website is being used. For example: how many visitors have opened your site and which pages they've viewed.

 Note: reCAPTCHA is optional - BUT there are significant advantages to setting it up. . .

 If you choose to integrate reCAPTCHA on your website, you will get email containing the message from the form.
 You can then reply to the email.

 If you opt NOT to integrate reCAPTCHA, you will receive an emailed notice that a form submission has been made.
 You will then need to go to forms and view the messages online.
 If you wish to respond, you will need to copy and paste the email address into your email processor as the Forms responses list is only a list.
 You cannot respond directly from the list.

-From the black admin bar on the left, click Settings > Integrations you can scroll down and see the reCaptcha area.
-The 'more info' link (top right of the reCAPTCHA section) will take you to the link below.
+From the black admin bar on the left, click Settings > Integrations you can scroll down and see the reCAPTCHA area.
+Here you will see the fields that will hold your reCAPTCHA keys.

 Note: You will need a google email account so if you don't already have one, pause and go create one at: